 - DeclaredAssets: Subelement that defines the file extension to automatically parse upon load to register assets to this module

-Assets are a system by which content can be registered into a database for easy loading, utilization, and referencing.
+The Assets system is a system by which said content can be registered into a database for easy loading, utilization, and referencing.
 This is done via the use of Asset Definitions, which is a type of metadata.
 When modules are loaded, they scan their respective directory and find any asset metadata files within and register them with the Asset Database.
 This enables them to be easily referenced via the paradigm of <ModuleName>:<AssetName>.
 If referenced in this way, the engine will automatically find, reference and load the asset, handling the file paths and resource management automatically.
 Different asset types have different Asset Definitions, but they largely follow a similar structure:

 - canSave=”true” canSaveDynamicFields=”true” AssetName=”TestLevel” LevelFile=”TestLevel.mis” LevelName=”Test Level” LevelDescription=”A simple test level.”
 VersionId=”1” />